michaelmaitland/xic/design-docs/Programming Assignment 2 - Implementing Syntactical Analysis.md

 - Early on, we decided not to use a Visitor structure for our pretty print setup (as we were unsure how/if it would fit later parts of the project well).
 Of course after our class lecture on the visitor structure we were a little disappointed that we hadn't used it.
 Perhaps we will incorporate the structure later regardless.

 ### Programming ###
 - Once again, we ran into a lot of interesting errors for our build and also incorporating Jflex and cup.
 These errors were often tough to chase down due to unhelpful error messages but fortunately we were able to solve them after a bit of debugging.
+One example of such an error was not constructing an EOF token of our own.
+The one passed to the parser by default was not of a format that matched our other tokens which caused mysterious errors.
 - The following is the team coding/responsibility breakdown for this assignment...
     - **Tobin:**
        - command line options
        - jcup spec
-       - pretty printing (and tests)
+       - pretty printing (and pp tests)
-       - parser tests
     - **Maitland:**
         - fixing lexer errors
         - new lexer tests